 You can remortgage when you’ve built up enough equity in your home.
 If at that point you’re confident you could afford a mortgage without them, you can release the guarantor when you change mortgages.
 Make sure you check the original terms of your mortgage, as some lenders will have different requirements.
 Some may not allow you to remortgage without your existing guarantor.

 If you’re thinking about getting a guarantor mortgage, it’s a really good idea to work with a specialist mortgage broker.
-A qualified mortgage advisor will have access to the lenders who’ll look at your application and consider your unique circumstances.
+A qualified mortgage broker such as our Mortgage Experts will have access to the lenders who’ll look at your application and consider your unique circumstances.
 They’ll help you through the entire journey, from application right through to completion.
-Brokers know the market, and will make your application look as appealing as possible to lenders.
+They know the mortgage market, and will make your application look as appealing as possible to lenders.
 Get started.

 Applying for a mortgage or understanding your options shouldn't be confusing, yet there are just so many myths doing the rounds and it's not easy to know where to turn to get the right advice.